 Chronic occlusion, if symptomatic, may require surgery or angioplasty.
 Risk factor modification and antiplatelet drugs may help.

 Acute mesenteric occlusion (eg, in the superior mesenteric artery), which causes significant morbidity and mortality, requires prompt revascularization.
-Prognosis is poor if the intestine is not revascularized within 4 to 6 h.
+Prognosis is poor if the intestine is not revascularized within 4 to 6 hours.

 For chronic occlusion of the superior mesenteric artery and celiac axis, dietary modifications may temporarily relieve symptoms.
 If symptoms are severe, surgical bypass from the aorta to the splanchnic arteries distal to the occlusion usually results in revascularization.
 Long-term patency of the grafts exceeds 90%.
 In appropriately selected patients (particularly among older patients who may be poor candidates for surgery), revascularization by PTA with or without stent placement may be successful.
 Symptoms may resolve rapidly, and weight may be regained.

 Acute renal artery occlusion requires embolectomy; sometimes PTA can be done.
-Initial treatment of chronic occlusion involves antihypertensives.
+Initial treatment of chronic occlusion involves antihypertensives Drugs for Hypertension A number of drug classes are effective for initial and subsequent management of hypertension: Adrenergic modifiers Angiotensin-converting enzyme (ACE) inhibitors Angiotensin II receptor blockers... read more .
 If blood pressure is not controlled adequately or if renal function deteriorates, PTA with stent placement or, when PTA is impossible, open surgical bypass or endarterectomy can improve blood flow.